In detail, the main featuring objectives for the system are:

 - integrates currently deployed equipment and standards, and in the end results in a commercially viable solution.

-- Developing an intelligent device (Tricorder), linked to the home system, which integrates the most relevant sensors for monitoring of common chronic conditions;
+- Develop an intelligent device (Tricorder), linked to the home system, which integrates the most relevant sensors for monitoring of common chronic conditions;

-- Producing a comfortable garment linked to a mobile system (smart phone);
+- Produce a comfortable garment linked to a mobile system (smart phone);

-- Embeding in the garment, enhanced fall, balance and mobility sensing and reporting;
+- Embed in the garment, enhanced fall, balance and mobility sensing and reporting;

-- Monitoring of fall risks by determining suitable fall risks criteria for fall prevention;
+- Monitor for fall risk by determining suitable fall risk criteria for fall prevention;

-- Implementing a care taker site/server able to process data collected from mobile and home sensors so as to generate, by using data‐mining techniques, levels of risk which would switch on preventive actions, mainly education/training;
+- Implement a caretaker site/server able to process data collected from mobile and home sensors so as to generate, by using data‐mining techniques, levels of risk, which would switch on preventive actions, mainly education/training;

-- Building a set of extensive test beds through iterative refinement and performing extensive trials;
+- Build a set of extensive test beds through iterative refinement and perform extensive trials;

 eCAALYX’s objectives can be summarised as follows: